We at DVA send Metta to all the Vietnamese people and animals. May you all be healthy and safe.

 After the conference, Bob and the Venerable met the press to discuss our Vietnam Project.

 UPDATE: In September 2019, DVA President Bob Isaacson recently spent six days in Hanoi, Vietnam where our countrywide Project began one year ago.
-Bob spent much of the time with the Venerable Director of DVA’s Vietnam Project, Thich Thanh Huan, discussing our core strategy of holding day-long events at Pagodas (temples) which look like this: Dharma talk on compassionate diet, screening of our new documentary film in Vietnamese, Q and A, lunch feast, rest, meditation, movement, more presentations and discussions.
+Bob spent much of the time with the Venerable Director of DVA’s Vietnam Project, Thich Thanh Huan, discussing our core strategy of holding day-long events at Pagodas (temples) which look like this: Dharma talk on compassionate diet, screening of our new documentary film in Vietnamese, Q & A, and a lunch feast.

 DVA’s Vietnam Project Hits the Ground Running